starredjaco/writeups/pwn/pctf2025/cursed.format/README.md

 pctf{im_sorry_i_made_you_do_that_lol}

 ### Solvers
 - You can download the solver script [here](assets/local.py).
-It is overwhelmingly dirty, I would not look there :).
+It is really dirty, please don't look at it.